mscwilson/mscwilson.github.io/_posts/2021-02-01-walkthrough-chitter-orm.md

 ```
 The numeric primary key is made automatically, no need to list that column.

-/To create the table in the databases/, have to add it to each one separately using rake.
+<strong>To create the table in the databases</strong>, have to add it to each one separately using rake.
 Run:
 ```
 rake db:migrate